FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/c_sdk/api.md

           void* data;   / / return data, valid when error = 0
           size_t size;  / / Return data size, valid when error = 0

           void* context;  / / The callback context.
-The 'context' parameter passed in when the interface is called.
+The 'context' parameter passed in when the interface is called };
-      };
       ```

       **!!!注意: The callback data 'data' is only valid in the callback thread.
-In multi-thread scenarios, users need to copy the data themselves to ensure thread safety.**
+In multi-thread scenarios, users need to copy the data themselves to ensure thread safety**
   - `context`: Callback context, returned in the 'context' field of callback 'bcos _ sdk _ c _ struct _ response'
 - Return:
   - None